What is the RSI indicator and how can it be used to build consistently profitable trading strategies?

 Final Thoughts on the RSI Indicator

-So that's how to RSI works, how to calculate it and what it can tell you about a market.
+So that's how to RSI works and what it can tell you about a market.

-This indicator is not for everyone, but if you like the idea of trading reversal moves, you should certainly look into it.
+This indicator is not for everyone, but if you like the idea of using this indicator, you should certainly look into it.